 However, the Calibre 3235 features Blue Parachrom hairspring and Paraflex shock absorbers, offering precision up to -2/+2 seconds per day.

-If we are asked to name a timepiece that has admittedly earned the label “iconic”, it would be the Rolex Datejust.
+If we are asked to name a timepiece that has admittedly earned the label “iconic”, it would be the Datejust.

 More interestingly, all these aspects make the Datejust also highly popular and coveted among second hand watch collectors or buyers.